 The studies presented here have beenresearched and compiled by Richard A. Fineberg, founder and principal investigator of Research Associates of Ester, Alaska.
 Fineberg has observed Alaska petroleum development for more than three decades as a prize-winning reporter, as an advisor to the Governor of Alaska on oil and gas policy and as an independent consultant to investors, government agencies and non-profit organizations.

-to be the case, conclusions from the studies conducted in the
+to be the case, conclusions from the studies conducted in the northwest

 of the Alaskan oil research presented on this web site.

 August 2013 (Rev.) -- Despite Senate majority claims of "exhaustive" deliberations before passing SB 21 on the last day of the 2013 session, majority legislators overlooked important defects in administration testimony and charts presented by ConocoPhillips, the North Slope's largest producer.
 Policy-wise, SB 21 proponents erred by demanding nothing in return for these significant gifts to North Slope producers: (1) retaining the cost-based production tax regime while (2) destroying (instead of correcting) the progressivity component of that tax; and (3) further tilting the North Slope playing field toward the major producers by linking tax credits to production instead of exploration.